spember/gr8conf-2012-workshop/Instructions.md

 We will need to create two models: Keyword and Tweet.

 *   Locate and open the the file <strong>web-app/js/src/models/tweet.js</strong>
 *   Create the model and add it to our TwitterMonitor JS namespace by typing:

         TM.Models.Tweet = Backbone.Model.extend({});

 Congratulations, you've created your first Backbone Model!
 We could certainly make this more complicated by adding verifications, defaults, etc, but it's not necessary for this demonstration.
 We've successfully extended the default BackboneModel into our own Tweet Model, and namespaced it into TM.Models (see <strong>web-app/src/js/core/base.js</strong> for a further breakdown on the namespacing).

 *   Locate and open <strong>web-app/js/src/models/keyword.js</strong>
 *   Add the following:

         TM.Models.Keyword = Backbone.Model.extend({
             url: function () {
-	        return "/twitterMonitor/keyword/"+this.get("id");
+                return "/twitterMonitor/keyword/" + this.get("id");
             }
         });

 We've just created our second Model, this time extendeding it's base functionality by defining a <strong>url</strong> function.
-Backbone will use an Object's <strong>url</strong> function or object (you can use either) to determine the location to fetch data from; it should map to our keyword endpoint on the server.
+Backbone will use an Object's <strong>url</strong> function or object (you can use either) to know how to uniquely fetch this model's data; it should map to our keyword's endpoint on the server.
+We're not quite finished with the model yet; let's add a function to help calculate the relative size of the keywords hit count.
+The function should return a ratio of its 'numSeen' variable to that of the other keywords.
+We can take advantage of this by using the model's <strong>collection</strong> parameter.

+*   Enter the following (or something similar) into the Model's extend object:

+        getBarPercentage: function () {
+            var maxSeen = this.collection.getMaxNumSeen(),
+                percentage = (this.get("numSeen") / maxSeen) * 100;
+            // ensure a max percentage of 100 if (percentage > 100) {
+                percentage = 100;
+            }
+            return Math.round( percentage );
+        }

+In the code, 'this' refers to the model itself (you may note that throughout I often cache 'this' into a local variable named 'self' in the cases where 'this' will be of an improper scope).
+The 'collection' parameter is a reference to a collection object that the model is a member of; we'll create the 'getMaxNumSeen' function later on, when we create the Collection.

+*   Let's set a default value for 'numSeen'.
+Add the following to the Model's extend object:

+        defaults: {
+            "numSeen": 0
+        }

+Make sure to separate each of our objects/functions within the extend object with commas!
+In the end, you should have something like this:

+        TM.Models.Keyword = Backbone.Model.extend({
+            defaults: {
+                "numSeen": 0
+            },

+            url: function () {
+                return "/twitterMonitor/keyword/" + this.get("id");
+            },

+            // Returns the relative percentage of the bar graph's width compared with the other models in the collection
+            getBarPercentage: function () {
+                // A model that becomes part of a collection gets assigned a reference var maxSeen = this.collection.getMaxNumSeen(),
+                    percentage = (this.get("numSeen") / maxSeen) * 100;
+                // ensure a max percentage of 100 if (percentage > 100) {
+                    percentage = 100;
+                }
+                return Math.round( percentage );
+            }

+        });

+#### 2. Collections

+Seeing as how we reference the Collection in the previous section, let's work on that next.
+Collections are a great way for managing groups of Models; they provide Array-esque methods for adding/removing, events for when items are altered, and (my favorite) access our keyword/list end point to automatically instantiate our set of keywords.

+*   Open up <strong>web-app/src/js/collections/keywords.js</strong> and enter the following:

+        TM.Collections.Keywords = Backbone.Collection.extend({
+            url: "/twitterMonitor/keyword", // maps to the 'list' action on our server

+            model: TM.Models.Keyword,

+            // in addition, this collection also keeps track of the current maximum 'numSeen' of the models in its care
+            // this maximum is used to help set the width of the bar graphs on each keywords' view.
+The width of the bar graph
+            // is relational to the keywords' current count versus the others (i.e. the bar graph will have a max width of 100%)
+            //
+            // Thus, we default to 100
+            defaultMax: 100,
+            maxNumSeen: 0,

+            initialize: function () {
+                this.maxNumSeen = this.defaultMax;
+            }
+        });

+We do not use the 'defaults' object here to help highlight the constructor function 'initialize'.
+This collection, beyond simply holding and syncing the Keywords, should also be aware of the maximum 'numSeen' value in its keywords, so that each keyword can know its proper relative width that its View will display.
+The Collection's maxNumSeen value should return either maxNumSeen or the defaultMax (100), whichever is greater.

+*   Add the following to your extend options object:

+        // returns maxNumSeen or defaultMax, of maxNumSeen has not been set yet
+        getMaxNumSeen: function () {
+            return this.maxNumSeen ? this.maxNumSeen : this.defaultMax;
+        }

+But now we need a function that will discover the maxNumSeen for us.
+Luckily, we can make use of the Collection's 'pluck' function.

+*   Add the following function:

+        findMax: function () {
+            // the 'pluck' function extracts a value from each model in this collection, and places those values in an Array var counts = this.pluck("numSeen"),
+                i = counts.length,
+                max = 0;

+            while (i--) {
+                if (counts[i] > max) {
+                    max = counts[i];
+                }
+            }
+            this.maxNumSeen = max > this.defaultMax ? max : this.defaultMax;
+        }

+That's nice, but when should we search the models for the maximum?
+Whenever we call getMaxNumSeen?
+We could... but that's no fun.
+Let's instead hook into the Collection's event system!
+Whenever a member Model is added, removed, or updated, the Collection fires events that we can listen for.
+Where should we listen for these events?
+There's an argument to be made to add the bindings during the initialize function, however, Backbone Views have a convention where we separate the rendering of an item and the binding of its events.
+Let's extend that notion to our Collection.

+* Add something similar to the extend options object:

+        bindEvents: function (){
+            var self = this;
+            // "reset" is fired when the collection is created or reloaded this.on("reset", function (){
+                self.findMax();
+            });
+            // "change is fired when a value in the collection is altered or a new item is added" this.on("change", function () {
+                self.findMax();
+            });
+            // "destroy" is fired when a model is removed this.on("destroy", function () {
+                if (self.models.length === 0) {
+                    // alert the higher-ups that the collection is empty self.trigger("empty");
+                }
+            })
+        }